ChristinaROK/ChristinaROK.github.io/about.md

 </div>

 Hi there, I`m Chrstina Shin.
-Love to share what I discovered with you.
+I am a developer who discover, design, and develop services that people want and need for their daily life.

+I love to travel, learn something new, and experience new cultures.

+BTW, the most important message for you!
-Enjoy being here. :+1:
+Please Enjoy Being Here. :) :+1:

 ## Archives

 - Python
-    - about python programming
+    - about Python programming
 - Linux
-    - about linux programming
+    - about Linux programming
 - NLP
     - about Natural Language Processing
+- Software
+    - about Development Software (e.g. Git, Docker, Kubernetes)
-- Web
+- OS
-    - about front-end
+    - about Operating System
-- Git
+- Database
-    - about how to use git
+    - about Database (e.g. RDBM, GraphDB, ElasticSearch)